jacksonlester/av-map-data/CONTRIBUTING.md

 ### Editing the CSV

 You can edit `events.csv` with:
-- **Excel/Google Sheets:** Open the file, add your row, save as CSV (make sure to choose "CSV UTF-8" format)
+- **Excel/Google Sheets:** Open the file, add your row, save as "CSV UTF-8" - Excel handles the formatting automatically
-- **Text editor:** Any text editor works - just make sure to quote fields with content and separate with commas
+- **Text editor:** Any text editor works - follow the same format as existing rows (fields separated by commas)

-**Excel tip:** When saving, Excel will quote fields automatically if they contain commas.
-Just make sure all your text fields have content or are truly empty.
+**Excel tip:** When saving as CSV, choose "CSV UTF-8" format.
+Excel will automatically quote fields that need it (like URLs or text with commas).
+Just fill in your cells normally and let Excel handle the formatting.

 ## ⚠️ Important: Submit PRs to `staging` branch